StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/create-a-feeder.md

 <!-- md:version 5.5 --> <!-- md:permission `manageConfig` --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for creating an [alert feeder](about-feeders.md) in TheHive, with an example for [Airtable](#airtable-example).
+Create an [alert feeder](about-feeders.md) in TheHive to automatically retrieve data at a defined frequency from an external service via an HTTP API call and convert it into alerts.

-Use this procedure to automatically retrieve data at a defined frequency from an external service via an HTTP API call and convert it into alerts in TheHive.
+For an example configuration, see the [Airtable example](#airtable-example).

 <h2>Procedure</h2>